Medical Malpractice

 2

-Gather Documentation: Collect any relevant documents, such as medical records and incident reports, to support your claim.
-These details will strengthen your case and aid in our investigation.
+Gather Documentation: Collect any relevant documents, such as medical records and incident reports.
+These help the firm we refer you to evaluate your claim.

 3